 A SOC 2 (Service Organization Control 2) audit is a type of audit report that assesses a service organization’s controls over its customers’ data.
-The audit is conducted by an independent third-party auditor and is based on the AICPA (American Institute of Certified Public Accountants) Trust Services Criteria.
-SOC 2 audits are essential for service organizations that handle sensitive data, such as financial or personal information.
-The audit report is used to demonstrate the effectiveness of the organization’s controls and is often requested by customers as part of their due diligence process.
+This audit is conducted by an independent third-party auditor and is based on the American Institute of Certified Public Accountants AICPA Trust Services Criteria.
+SOC 2 audits are essential for service organizations that handle sensitive information, such as financial or personal identifiable information PII.

-Five Pillars of SOC 2
+SOC 2 Pillars

 Benefits of SOC 2